-Stores must complete an annual statement of compliance (link to statement).
+Stores must complete an annual statement of compliance.

-Compliance checks by the Administrator will monitor compliance with the Code.
+The Administrator will monitor compliance with the Code.
 The Administrator can make reasonable requests for evidence on compliance with the Code.

 The Administrator has a range of options in the instance of potential or deemed non-compliance, including: